 A Biotest team participated in the Dreieicher Stadtradeln cycling initiative as a sign for the increased use of the bicycle in municipalities and were awarded a special mention.
-Having cycled over 21,000 kilometres and with a saving of around 3 tonnes of CO2, our employees not only covered the most kilometres, but also took first place and received the gold award for this from the Climate Alliance and the city of Dreieich.
+This is because, with more than 25,000 kilometres cycled and a saving of a good 3 tons of CO2, our employees not only cycled more kilometres than any others, but once again took first place and again received the gold award from the Climate Alliance and the City of Dreieich.